10 Pinterest Marketing Mistakes for Bloggers That “Experts” Still Teach

 Bottom line: Bad group boards are worse than no group boards.
 You want to leave these boards immediately.

 These stats can be seen in Tailwind, which is an invaluable tool to growing your Pinterest account quickly.
-If you use my link here, we both get a $15 credit on our accounts!
+Join Tailwind here.

 A lot of people swear by this, but I’m a fan of sticking to the basics and only using apps that are specifically approved by Pinterest.